A tip of the hat by a Revolutionary War hero convinced teen-aged slave Lewis Hayden he deserved respect.

 They reached Ripley, Ohio, where the small family took the Underground Railroad to Canada.
 They moved back to Detroit, then Boston, where they became leaders of the African-American community.

-He succeeded.
-He and Harriet became staionmasters on the Underground Railroad.
+Hayden succeeded.
+He and Harriet became stationmasters on the Underground Railroad.
 He persuaded John Andrew to run for governor, and Andrew joined them at their home for a turkey dinner on Thanksgiving Day in 1862.
 John Brown stayed at their home; Harriet Beecher Stowe visited him there.
 They helped rescue fugitive slave Shadrach Minkins and tried to rescue Anthony Burns.
-Lewis was elected to the Massachusetts state senate in 1873,
+Lewis also won election to the Massachusetts state Senate in 1873.

-The Lewis and Harriet Hayden Home at 66 Phillips Street on Beacon Hill is on the Black Heritage Trail.
+The Black Heritage Trail. now features the Lewis and Harriet Hayden Home at 66 Phillips Street on Beacon Hill.

 The Liberator in 1855 wrote of him: